Russian

 Suffering: #

-Alfred de MUSSET wrote An unhappy nation makes great artists.
+An unhappy nation makes great artists.
+Alfred de MUSSET

-Suffering is a recurring motif throughout all literature.
+Suffering is a recurring motif and cause of all great literature.

-Suffering is depicted as enobling.
-At the end, order is restored, god is on his throne and all is right with the world.
+When suffering is depicted as enobling, at the end, order is restored, god is on his throne and all is right with the world.
 Fate is controlled by Nemesis; divine retribution – poetic justice.

 “To live is to suffer, to survive is to find some meaning in the suffering.” - Friedrich Nietzsche